Jellyfish Entertainment: 2012–2015: VIXX, company acquisition and expansion into acting

-2016–2018: Produce, Gugudan, and expansion into acting
+In August 2015, Jellyfish acquired actor management The Good Entertainment to expansions their business.

+The Jelly Christmas 2015 single was released on December 15 with the song "Love In The Air" (Korean: 사랑난로).

+2016–2018: First girl group and Jelly Box

 In the first half of 2016, Jellyfish trainees Kim Na-young, Kang Mi-na and Kim Se-jeong represented Jellyfish Entertainment in the television survival show Produce 101.
 Kang Mi-na and Kim Se-jeong winning the survival show debuted as part of the lineup of the year-long project girl group I.O.I, while still under Jellyfish Entertainment.
 It was confirmed that following their promotions as part of I.O.I, the trainees would officially debut as members of the agency's first girl group.
 On June 3, Jellyfish Entertainment launch their new music channel Jelly Box.
 Jelly Box is similar to Jellyfish Entertainment's previous project Y.Bird from Jellyfish Island and it will showcase Jellyfish Entertainment artists and producers and include collaborations with artists outside of the label.
 On June 28, Jellyfish debuted the nine-member girl group Gugudan.
-In August, Park Hyo-shin departed from the agency after eight years working together.
-In October, Jellyfish Entertainment announced that former Dal Shabet member Jiyul, signed a contract with the agency in order to pursue her career as an actress.
-In November, former Jewelry member Kim Ye-won, joined Jellyfish Entertainment as an actress.
+In October, Jellyfish Entertainment announced that former Dal Shabet member Jiyul, signed a contract with the agency in order to pursue her career as an actress.In November, former Jewelry member Kim Ye-won, joined Jellyfish Entertainment as an actress.
 On December 13, Jellyfish Entertainment released their Jelly Christmas 2016 single album with the song, "Falling" (Korean: 니가 내려와), as part of their digital music channel project Jelly Box.
 The Jellyfish artists participating were Seo In-guk, VIXX, Gugudan, Park Yoon-ha, Park Jung-ah, Kim Gyu-sun, Kim Ye-won and Jiyul.

 In April 2017, agency trainee Yun Hee-seok represented Jellyfish Entertainment in the second season of the television survival show Produce 101.
 On April 10, actress Cho Hye-jung joined Jellyfish Entertainment.

-In June, actress Jung So-min joined Jellyfish Entertainment.
-In August, Jellyfish's 32% shares was acquired by CJ E&M, which previously acquired 19% of Jellyfish's shares in 2013 and effectively becoming Jellyfish Entertainment largest shareholder after having 51%.
-The following month, Gugudan 5959 was formed as the sub-unit of Gugudan, composed of Hyeyeon and Mina.
+In June 2017, actress Jung So-min joined Jellyfish Entertainment.

+In August 2017, Jellyfish's 32% shares was acquired by CJ E&M, which previously acquired 19% of Jellyfish's shares in 2013 and effectively becoming Jellyfish Entertainment largest shareholder after having 51%.Jellyfish debuted the first sub-unit of Gugudan, Gugudan 5959, composed of Hyeyeon and Mina.
 On August 16, indie soloist Jang Hye-jin joined Jellyfish Entertainment.